Jennifer Lopez discography

 Lopez's third studio album, This Is Me...
 Then (2002), reached number two on the Billboard 200, and earned double-platinum status in the United States.
 Four singles were released from the album, including the hits "Jenny from the Block" and "All I Have", which topped the charts in the United States and New Zealand.
 Her fourth studio album, Rebirth (2005), charted moderately in the United States, eventually earning a platinum certification.
 It produced two singles, including its lead single, "Get Right", which went number one in five countries.
 Lopez's first full-length Spanish album, Como Ama una Mujer, was released in March 2007 and peaked at number ten on the US Billboard 200.
 Two singles were released from the album, most notably "Qué Hiciste", which was an international success and was certified eight-times platinum in Spain.
 A little over six months later, the singer released her sixth studio album, Brave (2007), which became her first album to miss the top ten on the Billboard 200.
 Just like the album, its lead single, "Do It Well", was only a moderate success.

-Following a move to Island Records from Sony Music, Lopez released her seventh studio album, Love?, in May 2011.
+Following a move to Island Records from Sony Music, Lopez released her seventh studio album, Love?, in May 2011, which was a moderately successful, but brief, comeback for her.
 Three singles were released from the album, including "On the Floor", which became the singer's most successful single in her career.
 The song topped more than eighteen national charts and sold more than 8.4 million digital copies globally, making it the best-selling single of 2011 by a female artist.
 Lopez's first greatest hits album, Dance Again... the Hits (2012), followed a year later and produced the international hit "Dance Again".
-Her eighth studio album, A.K.A., was released in June 2014 by Capitol Records.
+Her eighth studio album, A.K.A., was released in June 2014 by Capitol Records and became her lowest-selling album in the US.
 Three singles were released from the album, including "Booty", which reached the top 20 in Canada and the United States.
-Since her return to Sony Music in 2016, Lopez has focused on releasing non-album singles in both English and Spanish, most notably "Ain't Your Mama", "El Anillo", "Dinero", "Pa' Ti" and "Cambia el Paso".
+After A.K.A.'s underperformance, Lopez then departed from the label and returned to Epic Records.
+Instead of releasing studio albums, she released several standalone singles such as "Ain't Your Mama", "Dinero" and "Pa' Ti".
 In 2022, in collaboration with Maluma, she released a movie soundtrack.
+In 2024, she released a sequel album to This Is Me...
+Then entitled This Is Me...
+Now, her first studio album in a decade.